 The Authority will monitor the amount of long-term debt it has outstanding.
 One common metric of leverage for airports is Debt per Enplanement.
 This metric, like CPE, is impacted by long-term passenger traffic demand which continues to evolve and has increased uncertainty.
-The Authority has a Debt per Enplanement target range of \$300 to \$400.
+The Authority has re-established a Debt per Enplanement target range of \$300 to \$400 as it advances its funding of the New Terminal 1 program.
+The Authority is still early in the New T1 program and, therefore, expects to refine this target when there is greater certainty on cost and funding sources.